berthubert/trifecta/README.md

 apt install libsqlite3-dev nlohmann-json3-dev python3-pip libcrypto++-dev pkg-config
 ```

-In addition, the project requiers a recent version of meson, which you can
+In addition, the project requires a recent version of meson, which you can
 get with 'pip3 install meson ninja' or perhaps 'pip install
 meson ninja' and only if that doesn't work 'apt install meson'.